enyojs/enyo-docs/developer-guide/getting-started/first-steps.md

 launch the browser.
 A similar approach should work on Mac and Linux as well.)

-If you are not currently running a local Web server, you may want to take advantage of the `eserve` tool, which is found in the `enyo-dev` repo.
-Running `eserve` on the command line will build your app and serve it via http on port 8000.
-For more on `eserve`, see [Creating and Building an App](creating-and-building-an-app.html).
+If you are not currently running a local Web server, you may want to take advantage of the `enyo serve` tool, which is found in the `enyo-dev` repo.
+Running `enyo serve` on the command line will build your app and serve it via http on port 8000.
+For more on `enyo serve`, see [Creating and Building an App](creating-and-building-an-app.html).

 Alternatively, if you need a more robust solution, you may want to install an